 Our sewing classes for children and teens take place after school and on weekends throughout the school year.
-If you don’t see a session that fits your schedule contact us.
+If you don’t see a session that fits your schedule please contact us.
 We’d be happy to see if we can make it available in the future.
-Fall 2014 Classes Classes start on Saturday September 6th 2014 Classes…
+Fall 2014 Classes start on Saturday September 6th 2014 Courses…

 Our fashion design and sewing classes are located in NYC.
 We teach students how to make clothing using sewing machines, that they can actually wear!
 We’re located in Midtown at 21 West 39th Street 4th Floor and on the Upper East Side at Kids at Art (1412 2nd Ave).
 Our after school and weekend classes…

 Our Brooklyn classes are located at the Brooklyn General Store in the Carroll Gardens/Red Hook neighborhoods.
 The Brooklyn General Store is located at 128 Union Street between Hicks Street and Columbia Street.
 Our weekend and after school sewing classes for children run throughout the school year for 8-12 weeks in the Fall, Winter, and Spring.

-Be creative with The Fashion Class Sewing and Fashion Design Camp!
+Create with Sewing and Fashion Design Camp!
 We offer summer fashion design camps, winter break camps, holiday camp, and spring break camp in Manhattan New York.
-Our camps run full days, 9AM-5PM with early drop off and late pick-up available.
-Our students learn everything from sewing, fashion illustration, accessory design, and…
+Our camps are full days, 9AM-5PM with early drop off and late pick-up available.
+Our students learn everything from sewing, fashion illustration, accessory design and even fabric science!
+Field…